The Difference between AP Grease, MP Grease and EP Grease

 Do you know the difference between AP Grease, EP Grease and MP Grease?
 If not, read on for a better understanding and selection based upon what you’re greasing and the environment in which these critical automotive components will be used.

-Grease is widely used in all mechanical contraptions that have moving parts because they all have something in common → need of lubrication.
+Grease is widely used in all mechanical contraptions because they all have something in common → need of lubrication.
 Lubrication is the one thing that reduces friction and by doing this it improves the useful lifespan of components, reduces heat by forming a protective film between moving components that come into contact, protects the components from the elements by coating them and many others.

-Because grease is used in many environments that differ one from another it had to evolve from plain grease to more specialized greases for some of today’s applications.
+Grease was designed to be used in many environments that differ one from another.
+Because of thiis, it had to evolve from plain grease to more specialized greases for some of today’s applications.

 AP Grease is a lithium based multifunctional high temperature, water resistant grease.

-MP Grease is a NLGI (National Lubrication Grease Institute) number 2 grease that is recommended for most automotive, agriculture and light transport applications i.e., chassis lubrication and steering linkage joints.
+MP Grease is a NLGI (National Lubrication Grease Institute) number 2 grease.
+It is recommended for most automotive, agriculture and light transport applications i.e., chassis lubrication and steering linkage joints.
 This grease provides the lubrication needed while also coating the components in a wash-proof layer of protection from the elements.

-EP Grease stands for Extreme Pressure.
-Under high pressure or shock loading, normal grease can be compressed to the extent that the protective film breaks and the greased parts come into physical contact, causing friction and wear.
+Name stands for Extreme Pressure.
+Under high pressure or shock loading, normal grease can be compressed to the extent that the protective film breaks.
+If the film breaks, then the greased parts come into physical contact, causing friction and wear.
 In most all applications, EP grease can be used where any AP or MP grease is called for.